-This is another Top 5 List, meaning that there’s actually a lot more to the rankings, but when you get down to the final five, you’re fully steeped in everything that makes the list great in the first place.
-And since this is a movie list, that’s partially why you won’t see The Walking Dead listed.
-The other reason is because it owes SO MUCH to the Romero zombie movies, and everyone knows it anyway, that we’ll just assume if you’re reading this list, you know it already, too.
+Since this is a movie list, you won’t see The Walking Dead below.
+The show owes so much to the Romero zombie movies, and everyone knows it anyway, so I’ll just assume if you’re reading this list, you know it already, too.
 If you show these five zombie movies to a person who’s never seen a zombie movie before, these five movies would encompass the full range of all that is cool about the modern zombie movie.

 All that aside, if you forced me to put The Walking Dead on this list, it would bump Dead Alive up to number 5 on the list.
 I think it’s the best one at exploring how man becomes monstrous in the absence of civilization, for no other reason than it has the ability to draw those gradual changes out over a long viewing time.
 It really does what no other zombie movie has been able to do, and that’s show us what comes next.
 So it would the Top 5 for that alone.
 Okay, enough about The Walking Dead.
 Let’s talk about the movies that made it possible!

 5. Shaun of the Dead (2004)